5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks/README.md

 ```

 ## Method 2: Using AMD Radeon Patches by mattystonie
+**Disclaimer**: Use at your own risk!
+In general, these patches have to be regarded as "experimental".
+They may work as intentend but that's not guaranteed.

 1. Choose the SSDT matching your GPU model

     - For **RX 580**: Use `SSDT-RX580.aml`